SaaS PR: A Guide

 Many SaaS brands are looking to PR to influence prospects.
 Yet a strategic PR program can also help sway interested investors and increase attractiveness to potential acquirers.
 By staying in touch with key influencers and delivering timely updates through the media, scaling SaaS companies can make a lasting impression and increase their chances of securing funding or being acquired.

 As you approach an acquisition, here are a few key things to keep in mind as you plan your PR strategy.
-First, think about what you want to communicate and to whom you want to share it.
-It’s important to have a clear idea of your goals before you start crafting your message.
+Creating a PR strategy ensures your acquisition announcement is successful.

 Developing a SaaS PR Thought Leadership Strategy

-Thought leadership is more than just having an opinion or being quoted in a press release.
-And who exactly should be one?
-Thought leaders are respected for their knowledge and insight on a particular subject and use this authority to provide valuable guidance to others.
-Unlike traditional experts who rely on their credentials or position to command respect, thought leaders earn the trust of their followers by regularly producing high-quality content that is both informative and actionable.
-As a result, they can build strong relationships with their audience and establish themselves as a go-to source for information and advice.
-If you want to be a SaaS thought leader, start by producing content that is truly worth reading.
+If you want to be a SaaS thought leader, start by producing content that is worth reading.
 Focus on offering fresh perspectives and insights to help your readers overcome the challenges they face.
 With time and consistency, you will build a following of engaged readers who appreciate your wisdom and expertise.

 For example, you might ask: “What are the biggest pain points your industry faces?”
-Or “What do you believe about the future of the category that most people would disagree with?”
+Or “What do you believe about the category’s future that most people would disagree with?”
 Thought-provoking questions can help you identify potential topics for thought leadership content, and they’re just the start.
-As you explore different angles and take ideas further, you’ll gradually begin understanding better what makes your spokespeople unique and how they can contribute to conversations around your industry.
+As you explore different PR angles and take ideas further, you’ll gradually begin understanding better what makes your spokespeople unique and how they can contribute to conversations around your industry.
 In time, those insights will turn into actionable ideas for thought-provoking content that will help position you as a leader in your field.

 How PR Impacts SEO

 Backlinks are one of the most important ranking factors for SEO.
 A backlink is simply a link from one website to another, and they play a vital role in how search engines like Google rank websites.
 Backlinks are used by search engines to discover new web pages and to help determine how well a page should rank in search results.
-So, if you have a page on your website that you want ranked highly by Google for a particular keyword, you can improve your chances by having other websites link back to that page.
+So, if you have a page on your website that you want to be ranked highly by Google for a particular keyword, you can improve your chances by having other websites link back to that page.
 Backlinks act as votes of confidence, and the more high-quality links you have pointing to your website, the better your chances of ranking well in search results.
-Backlinks are an essential part of any SEO strategy and should be a priority for any business that wants to rank highly on search engine results pages.
+Backlinks are essential to any SEO strategy and should be a priority for any business that wants to rank highly on search engine results pages.

 A Holistic SaaS PR Strategy

-While media relations is the backbone of a PR program, consider additional tactics when developing a well-rounded PR strategy.
+While media relations is the backbone of a PR program, consider additional tactics when developing a well-rounded SaaS PR strategy.
 These additions commonly include speaking program management for executives, an awards program, and analyst relations.

 A strategic awards program is another tactic to consider adding to the PR mix.
 While there are company- and product-specific awards to pursue, individual awards for executives build up personal brands and create a sense of thought leadership credibility.
-From a “Most Influential People” award for your CEO to the inclusion of your CTO in a “Top IT Professionals” list, recognition can significantly impact the way your company is perceived.
+From a “Most Influential People” award for your CEO to the inclusion of your CTO in a “Top IT Professionals” list, recognition can significantly impact how your company is perceived.
 In addition, these awards can help build the confidence of your spokespeople and make them more effective at promoting your organization’s message.

 Product awards and company achievements – think Top Culture or Fastest-Growing awards – also give organizations third-party validation that’s extremely useful for enhancing brand perception with customers and prospects.

 Analyst relations is a strategy for communicating with industry analysts who work for independent research and consulting firms.
 These analysts typically advise end-user technology buyers on strategic purchases.
 They also evaluate financial data to track market share and industry growth or help vendors better position themselves in the market by offering feedback on messaging and marketing programs.
-Analyst relations can be important to a company’s overall public relations and marketing strategy.
-It can help a company build relationships with key players, gain insights into industry trends, and create a favorable perception of the company in the analyst community.
+Analyst relations can be critical to a company’s overall public relations and marketing strategy.
+It can help a SaaS company build relationships with key players, gain insights into industry trends, and create a favorable perception of the company in the analyst community.

 Measuring SaaS PR Success